hliu92/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Devise a strategy for filling in all of the missing values in the dataset, use the mean for that 5-minute interval.
+Devise a strategy for filling in all of the missing values in the dataset.
+* Strategy: use the mean for the 5-minute interval.
 Create a new dataset that is equal to the original dataset but with the missing data filled in.